ashismo/ashismo.github.com/_posts/spring/2015-05-22-Important-Concepts-of-the-Spring-Framework.md

 ### @Autowired

 For annotation based dependency injection, @Autowired annotation is used.
+The classes marked with **@Component/@Service/@Repository** etc can be injected to the property which is marked with **@Autowired**

-If @Autowired is applied to
+@Autowired is applied to

  * **field:** for the field-based dependency injection
  * **setter** for the setter dependency injection.
 Same as field-based dependency injection.
  * **constructor** for constructor-based dependency injection

+### Difference between constructor based and setter based DI

+* Injection of dependencies can be optional or mandatory.
+For mandatory injection we use constructor based DI.
+While for the optional dependencies we can use setter based DI.
+However, we can mark a setter based DI with @Required annotation.
+* In case of cyclic dependency, constructure based DI won't be able to inject but setter based DI would be able to inject
+* If more number of parameters to be injected then it is advisable to use constructor based DI

 ### Difference between context:annotation-config and context:component-scan